lazysquirrellabs/TTG/README.md

 // ...
 _meshFilter.mesh = mesh;
 ```
+The generated Mesh will contain as many submeshes as the number of generated terraces.
+Consequently, the MeshRenderer component that will render the terrain requires the same amount of materials to properly render all terraces.
+Failing to assign the necessary materials will cause some terrains (the highest ones) to not be rendered.

 The `TerrainGeneratorController`'s  source code (described in the [previous section](#component-based-usage)) offers  great examples of API usage and can server as inspiration to API newcomers.

 ## Samples